Number of Americans fully vaccinated tops 100 million

 While the overall number of lives lost to COVID-19 in the U.S. has eclipsed 575,000, deaths have plummeted to an average of about 670 per day from a peak of around 3,400 in mid-January.

 Thirty-nine percent of the nation’s adult population has been fully vaccinated, according to the Centers for Disease Control and Prevention.
-Over 55% of adults have received at least one dose.
+Over 55% of adults have received at least one dose, up from 30% a month ago.

 “Make sure you get that second dose,” he said at a White House briefing.